 Demand forecasting takes into account many changes, such as demand seasonality, by tracking patterns in historical data.
 Outliers are points in historical data that deviate significantly from other data points.
 They can be unusually large or small.
-They are not often considered part of the overall demand pattern because they lie far outside of the expected data range.
+Demand outliers are not often considered part of the overall demand pattern because they lie far outside of the expected data range.

 Outliers can be unpredictable, but they also can occur due to planned events, such as sales promotions. and unanticipated ones, including competitor promotions and natural disasters.
 They also can be caused by errors in measurements or data entry.

-If businesses ignore outliers, their forecasts could be skewed, which affects profitability.
+If businesses ignore demand outliers, their forecasts could be skewed, which affects profitability.
 They can detect outliers using visualization tools or mathematical/statistical methods.

 Following are examples of simple tools to visualize data and spot outliers: